Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium quantum sensing: Topological Phase Transitions

 EPs are branch point singularities in the complex energy manifold and generate non-trivial topology, quantified by winding of eigenvalues and eigenvectors~\cite{leykam2017edge}.
 Sensing based on EP was proposed first in Ref.~\cite{wiersig2014enhancing} for coupled cavity systems -- with photon loss and gain terms -- that have resonant modes at EP.
 A non-Hermitian perturbation with strength $\epsilon$ would move the system away from the EP.
 For an EP of degree $n$ (i.e.~$n$ eigenstates coalescing), the resulting energy splitting ${\sim} \epsilon^{1/n}$.
 In contrast, for Hermitian degeneracies or diabolic points, the leading order splitting is ${\sim} \epsilon$.
-The advantage of the EP based sensors can be quantified by the susceptibility $d_{\epsilon} \epsilon^{1/n} = \epsilon^{-(1-1/n)}$, which diverges as $\epsilon \to 0$.
-This was experimentally demonstrated with optical microring resonators~\cite{chen2017exceptional, hodaei2017enhanced} and also with further imposition of PT symmetry~\cite{liu2016metrology, yu2020experimental}.
+The advantage of the EP based sensors can be quantified by the susceptibility $d_{\epsilon} \epsilon^{1/n} \propto \epsilon^{-(1-1/n)}$, which diverges as $\epsilon \to 0$.
+This was experimentally demonstrated with optical microring resonators~\cite{chen2017exceptional, hodaei2017enhanced} and also with further imposition of PT symmetry~\cite{liu2016metrology, yu2020experimental} (see Fig.~\ref{Fig_EP}).
 However, these schemes do not reveal the precision of the sensor which is the smallest change in $\epsilon$ that can be measured.
 The standard measurement is done by first implementing an excitation, followed by analyzing the resonant scattering output.
-The signal-to-noise ratio of the output is a measure of QFI, which sets the precision.
+The signal-to-noise ratio of the output is a measure of the precision, which corresponds to the QFI if the associated observable can be chosen to be optimal.
 As the eigenstates participating in the excitation-deexcitation process become more and more non-orthogonal while approaching EP, it was debated that the resulting quantum noise would overwhelm the advantage of EP based sensors~\cite{langbein2018no, chen2019sensitivity}.
 Experimental observation also confirmed this~\cite{wang2020petermann}.
 Signal enhancement was nevertheless predicted at specific frequencies~\cite{zhang2019quantum} or with additional gain terms~\cite{lau2018fundamental} and was also observed experimentally for systems slightly detuned from EP~\cite{kononchuk2022exceptional}.
 The effectiveness of EP based sensors is still a topic of active research~\cite{wiersig2020review}.

 In Ref.~\cite{lau2018fundamental}, another resource for enhanced signal was shown to be the non-reciprocity.
 For tight-binding non-Hermitian Hamiltonians, a concrete proposal based on the Hatano-Nelson model~\cite{hatano1996localization} was put forward in Ref.~\cite{mcdonald2020exponentially}.
 Here the non-reciprocity is provided by different hopping rates to left and right, namely $J_L$ and $J_R$, in the 1D Hamiltonain